-- Make soy dressing (see Korean Sauces II post for more info on sauces) my mixing soy sauce, vinegar and sugar first until sugar fully dissolves.
+- Make soy dressing (see Korean Sauces II post for more info on sauces) by mixing soy sauce, vinegar and sugar until the sugar fully dissolves.
 Mix in the remaining ingredients (below).

-- Toss torn greens with the dressing and serve immediately or serve whole leaves and dressing on the side (see pic below) and allow your guest to dress their own salad or dip the lettuce in the sauce.
+- Toss torn greens with dressing and serve immediately or serve whole leaves and dressing on the side (see pic below).
+You can also allow your guest to dress their own salad or dip the lettuce in the sauce instead.

 - The soy dressing works great for all kinds of greens.
 Romaine lettuce is one of my favorite because it’s a bit sweet and crunchy which stands up well to the salty soy dressing.
 Greens that have a more grassy and bitter taste (as opposed to iceberg lettuce which has little flavor) all work well with this dressing.